restraint-harness/restraint/docs/using.rst

 -----------------

-Beaker will use restraint by default if you are running Red Hat Enterprise Linux version 8 or later or if you are running Fedora version 29 or later.
+Beaker will use restraint by default if you are running Red Hat Enterprise Linux version 8 or later or if you are running Fedora.

 To use Restraint in Beaker for earlier versions of Red Hat Enterprise Linux or Fedora, you will need to specify 'restraint' as the harness::